Last Updated on

 - A warm sleeping bag and matt – in the desert temperatures can plummet to sub zero at night.

 - Extra batteries and sim card for your camera and/or a power bank for charging whilst you camp.
-I use a Zendure power bank for my travels as it is robust and provides multiple charges for my devices.
+I use a Zendure power bank for my travels as its robust and provides multiple charges for my devices.

 The best time to visit Monument Valley is during the quieter months of Spring or Fall (May and September).
 During the peak summer months it will be hot and busy.